ludwig-lab/pyeCAP/README.md

 Installation is currently available through pyPI with the command 'pip install eba-toolkit'.
 Note that when importing the package, the command 'import eba_toolkit' is used instead of the hyphen.

-eba-toolkit is also installable by downloading the repository, navigating to the repository with a command window, and running the command "python setup.py" or "python3 setup.py".
+eba-toolkit is also installable by downloading the repository, navigating to the repository with a command window, and running the command "python setup.py install" or "python3 setup.py install".

 ## Documentation